Cherreads

 "…They're working."

-His gaze dropped back to the glowing brass.
+His gaze returned to the brass.

 He understood.